orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/configuration/directory-structure.md

 included from a plugin and code that is included locally, which removes the burden of requiring packaged plugins that is common for many frameworks, and allows you to create closed-source Orchid plugins for your private use.

+{% alert 'info' :: compileAs('md') %}
-> Note that Orchid is licensed under the GNU Lesser General Public License v3 (LGPL-3.0), so any modifications to the
-> core must be open-sourced under the LGPL.
-However, you are free to include Orchid as a library in your private or
-> proprietary projects or create closed-source Orchid plugins for private use or sale without having to disclose your
-> source code.
-Just don't do anything malicious with it, and please provide a link back to the Orchid source so your
-> team knows about it, and so Orchid is attributed appropriately.
+Note that Orchid is licensed under the GNU Lesser General Public License v3 (LGPL-3.0), so any modifications to the core must be open-sourced under the LGPL.
+However, you are free to include Orchid as a library in your private or proprietary projects or create closed-source Orchid plugins for private use or sale without having to disclose your source code.
+Just don't do anything malicious with it, and please provide a link back to the Orchid source so your team knows about it, and so Orchid is attributed appropriately.

-{.alert .alert-info}

-[TOC]
+{% endalert %}

+{% endblock %}

+{% block sectionBody %}

 ## Directory Overview
 ***